What Size Generator for Welding?

 Some data plates show just an I1 or “recommended circuit breaker” information, as on a Lincoln 140.

-Using 20 amps times 120 volts gives us 2400 watts, but Lincoln recommends a 3000 watt generator for this welder.
-3000 watts divided by 120 volts equals 25 amps, which is likely closer to the I1max rating for this machine.
+But I’ve seen Lincoln representatives say this welder requires, at a minimum, a 3000 watt generator.
+And 3000 watts divided by 120 volts gives us 25 amps, which is likely closer to the I1max rating for this machine.

 The recommended circuit breaker size may be too small to calculate full operating wattage.
 A properly operating circuit breaker is designed with a time delay and probably wouldn’t trip because of a brief 25 amp surge.